adarshgeorge/docker-swarm-multi_container_app/README.md

-## Creating Multi Container App using Flask Container and Redis in Docker Swarm 2 Node Cluster!
+## Multi Container App using Flask Container and Redis in Docker Swarm Single Node Cluster!

 * A DevOps Project to display Location of IP address.